JmePaz/self-tuning-imgrestoration/README.md

 # Self-tuning-imgrestoration
 This a Self-Tuning Image Restoration.

-- Extraction of Kernel used in JPEG file
+- Extraction of Kernel/PSF used in a JPEG file
-- Use this as a parameters in a unsupervised wiener algorithm
+- Then use the extracted info as a parameters in a unsupervised wiener algorithm for restoration
 - Only works for grayscale images (for now)
 - Created a Web interface React (Front End) and  Python Flask (Back End)
   - Filter Page